Diabetes and the Flu

 According to the American Diabetes Association, if you get the flu, it's important to check, check, and re-check blood sugar during the illness.
 Because you're ill and feel awful anyway, you may not be aware of your blood sugar soaring high or spiraling low.

-The ADA recommends checking blood sugar at least every three to four hours and reporting any changes to your doctor immediately.
+The ADA recommends checking blood sugar at least every three to four hours and reporting any significant changes to your doctor immediately.
 You may need more insulin if your blood sugar is too high, or less insulin if your blood sugar is too low.

 In addition, check for ketones when you are ill.
 If your ketones get too high, it can be a sign of diabetic ketoacidosis (DKA).
 When DKA is severe, there is a risk of a coma or even death.
 If your ketone test is high, call your doctor immediately.
 Your diabetes doctor can explain what to do to prevent serious complications.

 What Can I Eat With Diabetes and the Flu?

 With flu, you may feel really crummy and not hungry or thirsty at all.
 Still, with diabetes you must eat something regularly to self-manage your blood sugar and your diabetes.

 Ideally, select foods from your regular meal plan.
 Eat food with about 15 grams of carbs every hour or so when ill.
 Some examples include a slice of toast, 3/4 cup of frozen yogurt, or 1 cup of soup.